canada-nyc/django-simpleimages/README.rst

 ``django-simpleimages`` is an opinionated Django app which makes it very simple to deal transforming images on models, with extremely minimal configuration, as long as:

-* You want to define transformations in the model, and not in the template
+* You want to define sizes in the model and not dynamically in the template
-* You want have your own storage backend
+* You provide your own storage backend
-* You want the tranformation to happen when the model saves
+* You want the transformation to happen when the model saves

 If any of the above don't hold true, then this library probably won't work for you.
 That said, if all of the above do hold true for you, then this app will